 The Holy Spirit equips a Christian disciple by bestowing spiritual gifts to accomplish ministry.
 But those gifts need to be developed.
 An elder needs to be aware of the training resources available and make use of them.
 The first such resource is the pastor.
 God places a pastor within the church to train and develop its members for ministry.
 The local pastor in many cases will train elders for visitation, personal Bible study, administration, and worship leadership in the context of ministry.
 Going two-by-two with your pastor will develop your gifts for ministry as an elder.
 The fellowship with your pastor while visiting members, giving Bible studies, and working on church projects together is irreplaceable.

 Your conference probably has a training program established for elders which includes instruction in worship planning, preaching, and church administration.
 God has called you to minister and provided gifts to you, but your commitment to that call should include attendance at events designed to develop your gifts for His service.

 You may wish to do some further reading regarding the work of the elder.
-If you are asked to preach — and many elders are — you may want to get some help in that area.
-Either of the following books would be helpful to an elder who preaches: Preaching to the Times by Charles E. Bradford; Successful Lay Preaching by Floyd Bresee.
-Elders should enhance their knowledge regarding administration and leadership.
-Two good recommendations are: Perils of Power by Richard Exley and So You Want to be a Leader by Robert Pierson, our beloved former General Conference president.
-Of course you cannot forget Elder’s Digest, Elder’s Handbook and Elder’s Guide, excellent tools that help elders to be very effective in their function.
+If you are asked to preach and many elders are you may want to get some help in that area.
+Either of the following books would be helpful to an elder who preaches: Preaching to the Times by Charles E. Bradford; Successful Lay Preaching by Floyd Bresse.
+All elders should enhance their knowledge regarding administration and leadership Two good recommendations are Perils of Power, by Richard Exley, and So You want to be a Leader, written by our beloved former General Conference President, Robert Pierson.
+Of course you cannot forget Elder's Digest, Elder's Handbooks, and Elder's Guide, excellent tools that help elders to be very effective in their function.